twolfson/if-i-were-to-build-a-startup-web-app/README.md

 # If I Were to Build a Startup Web App

-# THIS IS A WORK IN PROGRESS, PLEASE IGNORE THE MESS

-- TODO: See TODOs

 Choices, explanations, and documentation around if I were to build a startup web app in 2023.

 For context, I have 12 years experience at startups (mostly early stage), have been 3x first engineer (including 1x founder), and am a former Uber.